bogerks/app-dev/README.md

 # Favorite Series
-1. Breaking Bad
+## Breaking Bad
+Series about a professor and his student that cooked meth.
-2. Stranger Things
+## Stranger Things
+A series that has a alternative world called upside down with many different things.
-3. From
+## From
-4. Hunter X Hunter
-5. My Hero Academia
+This series is about a small town that has lost persons that are stuck in a loop hole.